Frequently Asked Questions

 - For young people with reduced mobility or disabilities.
 This will be assessed on a case by case basis.

 Only one round trip from/to the country of origin can be a flight.
-Afterwards, the young people are required to travel by rail or other alternative modes (except private cars and chartered buses).
+Afterwards, the young people are required to travel by rail or other alternative modes (except private cars and chartered coaches).

 C.10 Can I travel within one country to multiple locations?

-You can travel to as many cities and towns within one country as you like, as long as it is not your home country, and the number of travel days is not exceeded.
+You can travel to as many cities and towns as you like (including those in your home country), as long as you visit at least one country abroad, and the number of travel days is not exceeded.

 C.11 What if I have to cancel my trip or need to modify it?